abhi-vinnakota/ValiantVaccinators/README.md

 ## Background
 Many individuals in the United States have still chosen not to get vaccinated.
 This analysis of Covid-19 data might help change their minds.
-If not, it is only intended for educational purposes only.
+If not, this project is only intended for educational purposes.

 ## Goal
 Valiant Vaccinator's overall goal was to investigate Covid-19 trends in comparison